On art

 notes2024-09-22 13:33

-Instead, art consists of the vehicle that conveys prevalent thought (through creative and novel forms) and/or breaking the fourth wall of the current milieu.
-Art can look ugly, so long as it says something that nobody wanted to say, in ways nobody did, before.
-To call it art, you have to take me somewhere new!
+Art means different things to different people.
+For the sake of argument on this page, art will not simply mean aesthetically-pleasing works!
+Instead, art will consist of the vehicle that conveys novel thought (through creative and novel forms) and/or breaking the fourth wall of the current milieu.
+Thus, art can look ugly, so long as it says something that nobody wanted to say, in ways nobody did, before.
+To call it "art", it has to take someone somewhere new!

-If something merely "looks nice" and took a lot of effort, it no longer necessarily bears the "status of art".
+If a work merely "looks nice" and "took a lot of effort", but whose novelty of expression has worn off, it should no longer bear the "status of art".
 That piece of work often just becomes some "inspired" or "derivative" handiwork.

 To take an example from cuisine, a layperson could cook a hamburger in an apartment kitchen.
 Yet, it does not achieve the status of "gourmet cooking" simply through aesthetic and hard work.
 If, and only if, the hamburger contains an outside-the-box attribute that gives off a resounding "wow" or "whoa" to even the pickiest eater, then that hamburger deserves the title of "gourmet".